chromaui/chromatic-docs/circleci.md

 jobs:
   # Other jobs

-  #👇Adds Chromatic as a job
+  # 👇 Adds Chromatic as a job
   chromatic-deployment:
     # Other configuration
     steps:
       # Other job steps

-        #👇Runs Chromatic with the flag to prevent workflow failure
+        # 👇 Runs Chromatic with the flag to prevent workflow failure
       - run: yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --exit-zero-on-changes

 # Workflows here